ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/basic/variant.md

 ## Visit, VisitOrDefault {#visit}

-Processes possible values of a variant over structure or tuple using provided handler functions for each field/element of the variant.
+Processes the possible values of a variant over a structure or tuple using the provided handler functions for each field/element of the variant.

 ### Signature